 One way to impact the diversity in the health care professions is to examine the gateway into the health professions: health professional schools.
-There are currently hundreds of health professional schools within the United States that graduate healthcare providers every year.
-In the last ten years, there has been a greater push to enhance the application, matriculation, and graduation of URMs in the health professions.
+There are currently hundreds of health professional schools within the United States that

 According to the American Association of American Colleges for the 2018-2019 academic year, 46.8% of applicants to U.S. medical schools identified as white, 8.4% identified as black, 6.2% identified as Hispanic or Latino, and 21.3% identified as Asian.
-Among those that matriculated into medical school in 2018, 49.9% identified as white, 7.1% identified as black, 6.2% identified as Hispanic or health professional schools.
-There are currently hundreds of health professional schools within the United States that graduate healthcare providers every year.
-In the last ten years, there has been a Table 2
+Among those that matriculated into medical school in 2018, 49.9% identified as white, 7.1% identified as black, 6.2% identified as Hispanic or

+Table 2